 Diesel, petrol prices remain unchanged

-New Delhi, Dec 21 (IANS) Oil marketing companies kept the prices of diesel and petrol unchanged across major Indian cities on Tuesday.
+New Delhi, Dec 23 (IANS) Oil marketing companies on Thursday kept the prices of diesel and petrol unchanged across major Indian cities.

 Accordingly, diesel and petrol prices in Delhi stood at Rs 86.67 per litre and Rs 95.41 per litre on Tuesday, respectively.